19hours/sg-statutes/Acts/Women’s Charter.md

 ### Recovery of arrears of maintenance

-121\.—(1) Subject to subsection (3), arrears of unsecured maintenance, whether payable by arrangement or under an order of court, shall be recoverable as a debt from the defaulter and, where they accrued due before the making of a bankruptcy order against the defaulter, shall be provable in his bankruptcy and, where they accrued due before his death, shall be a debt due from his estate.
+121\.—(1) Subject to subsection (3), arrears of unsecured maintenance, whether payable by arrangement or under an order of court, shall be recoverable as a debt from the defaulter and, where they accrued due before the making of a bankruptcy order against the defaulter, shall be provable in the defaulter’s bankruptcy and, where they accrued due before the defaulter’s death, shall be a debt due from the defaulter’s estate.

 [42/2005]

+[Act 7 of 2016 wef 01/07/2016]

 (2) Subject to subsection (3), arrears of unsecured maintenance which accrued due before the death of the person entitled thereto shall be recoverable as a debt by the legal personal representatives of such person.